ppy/osu-wiki/wiki/Game_Modes/osu!catch/en.md

 ### Score/Combo Multiplier

-The following each add a point to the score/combo multiplier:
+**The following each add a point to the score/combo multiplier:-**

 - Collecting the fruits.
 - Collecting the juice drops.

-The following will reset the score multiplier to zero:
+**The following will reset the score multiplier to zero:-**

 - Missed the fruits.
 - Missed the juice drops.

-The following will not increase or reset the score multiplier:
+**The following will not increase or reset the score multiplier:-**

 - Collecting the droplets.
 - Collecting the bananas.

-## Life meter
+## Health bar

-The system used to calculate life drain and life gain is complicated so it will not be explained in detail.
+The system used to calculate health drain and health gain is complicated so it will not be explained in detail.
-It all revolves around the life difficulty setting which can only be set by the mapper itself.
+It all revolves around the HP difficulty setting which can only be set by the mapper itself.

-**The player gain life from:-**
+**The following will result in health recovery:-**

-- Collecting any fruits, juice drops, droplets, and bananas.
+- Collecting any fruits, juice drops, or bananas.

-**The player lose life from:-**
+**The following will result in health loss:-**

 - Constant life drain.
-- Not collecting the fruits, juice drops, droplets, and bananas.
+- Not collecting any fruits or juice drops.

-**The player reserve life from:-**
+**The following will reserve health in the health bar:-**

 - Break time